Evan Gill: Hamilton Tiger-Cats

-Gill was drafted by the Hamilton Tiger-Cats with the ninth overall pick of the 2014 CFL Draft.
+Gill was drafted by the Hamilton Tiger-Cats with the ninth overall pick of the 2014 CFL draft.
 He opted to play one more season for the Bisons to get healthy, recover from a quadriceps injury, and possibly increase his chances at being an NFL draft pick.
 However, he was injured for most of the 2014 CIS football season.

+In 2015, he was invited to rookie minicamp on a tryout basis with the New York Giants but did not receive medical clearance and did not participate.
 He signed with the Tiger-Cats ahead of the 2015 season, but sat out the whole year due to the ACL injury he endured in 2014.
 He suffered through two more injury-plagued years in 2016 and 2017, playing in only five total games with the Tiger-Cats.

 Toronto Argonauts

 On May 16, 2018, Gill signed with the Toronto Argonauts.
+He was released on June 10, 2018.

+Edmonton Eskimos

+Gill was signed to the practice roster of the Edmonton Eskimos on October 16, 2018.
+He was moved to the one-game injured list on October 23, and moved to the six-game injured list on November 2, 2018.
+He was released on April 29, 2019.